From REST to MCP: An Empirical Study of API Wrapping and Automated Server Generation for LLM Agents: OpenAPI-to-MCP Generation Framework

+AutoMCP-Baseline implements the baseline generation pipeline used in RQ3, where each OpenAPI operation is translated into a corresponding MCP tool without additional transformations.

-As shown in \autoref{alg:automcp}, \textit{AutoMCP} is a static code generator that compiles an OpenAPI 2.0 or 3.0 specification into a complete, executable MCP server stub.
-Each endpoint in the input specification is transformed into a callable MCP tool, enabling LLM clients to invoke external REST APIs via the Model Context Protocol (MCP).
-AutoMCP is designed for reproducibility and minimal developer intervention: it accepts a specification, performs one-pass offline compilation, and outputs a ready-to-run Python project with environment-based configuration.
+As shown in Algorithm~\ref{alg:automcp}, AutoMCP-Baseline is a static code generator that compiles an OpenAPI~2.0 or~3.0 specification into an executable MCP server stub.
+Each endpoint in the input specification is transformed into a callable MCP tool, enabling LLM clients to invoke external REST APIs through the Model Context Protocol.